 Home Remedies for Human Papillomavirus (HPV)

-Calendula: Like many essential oil, calendula essential oil is very effective at clearing up skin conditions, including the warts and inflammation that occur as a result of HPV.
+Like many essential oils, calendula essential oil is very effective at clearing up skin conditions, including warts and inflammation that occur as a result of HPV.
 The most popular way of using calendula is by consuming it or taking it as a suppository.

-Astragalus: With antioxidant, antiviral, and antibacterial properties, astragalus is directly linked to the elimination of HPV, as it induces the production of interleukin-2, which has known antiviral properties, and can also help to prevent cancer, which is important when dealing with high-risk varieties of HPV.
+With antioxidant, antiviral, and antibacterial properties, astragalus is directly linked to the elimination of HPV, as it induces the production of interleukin-2, which has known antiviral properties.

-Tea Tree Oil: Not only does tea tree oil have powerful antiviral effects when applied directly to the affected areas, but it also boosts immunity in the body, increasing the amount of white blood cells and attacking the HPV virus from two sides.
+Not only does tea tree oil have powerful antiviral effects when applied directly to the affected areas, but it also boosts immunity in the body, increasing the number of white blood cells and attacking the HPV virus from two sides.

-Thuja Oil: Although not the most commonly recommended remedy, thuja oil is a preferred remedy in Ayurvedic practices.
+Although not the most commonly recommended remedy, thuja oil is a preferred remedy in Ayurvedic practices.
 This oil can actively seek out and neutralize infected cells and eliminate virus symptoms, including warts.
-Unfortunately, thuja oil can be an irritant, particularly in the delicate areas where HPV attacks, so be sure to dilute the oil significantly.
+Unfortunately, thuja oil can be an irritant, particularly in the delicate areas where HPV attacks, so dilute the oil before use.

-Mushrooms: There are a number of antiviral and antimicrobial properties of mushrooms that make them valuable in the treatment of HPV.
-Adding these to your diet can be a simple and delicious way to combat viral infections and various cancers throughout the body.
+There are a number of antiviral and antimicrobial properties of mushrooms that make them valuable in the treatment of HPV.
+Adding these to your diet can be a simple and delicious way to combat viral infections throughout the body.

-Curcumin: There are proven anti-cancer and antiviral properties of curcumin, which is the key ingredient of the herb turmeric.
+There are proven anticancer and antiviral properties of curcumin, which is the key ingredient of the herb turmeric.
 By adding this spice to your meals, you can significantly boost the strength of your immune system and protect your body from HPV.